winstonjs/winston-syslog/README.md

 passed through from [this](https://nodejs.org/api/tls.html#new-tlstlssocketsocket-options) constructor.
 * __ecdhCurve:__ See <https://nodejs.org/api/tls.html#tlscreatesecurecontextoptions> for more information on this option, passed through from [this](https://nodejs.org/api/tls.html#new-tlstlssocketsocket-options) constructor.
+* __rejectUnauthorized:__ See <https://nodejs.org/api/tls.html#new-tlstlssocketsocket-options> for more information on this option, passed through from [this](https://nodejs.org/api/tls.html#new-tlstlssocketsocket-options) constructor.
+* __requestCert:__ See <https://nodejs.org/api/tls.html#new-tlstlssocketsocket-options> for more information on this option, passed through from [this](https://nodejs.org/api/tls.html#new-tlstlssocketsocket-options) constructor.

 *Metadata:* Logged as string compiled by [glossy][3].